-But reputable brokers (often in the form of a computer program) act as a boon to both buyers and sellers: They ensure that each party actually has money to buy assets with or assets to sell in the first place.
+What does a broker do?
+Reputable brokers act as a boon to both buyers and sellers: They ensure that each party actually has the money to buy assets or the assets to sell.

-Pros and Cons of Using a Brokerage Firm
+Pros and Cons of Using an Investment Broker

-As with any financial service—or any service, period—there are both benefits and drawbacks to using a brokerage firm to facilitate your trades.
-Here’s the skinny.
+As with any financial service, there are both benefits and drawbacks to using a brokerage firm to facilitate your trades.

 Pros of Using a Broker

-• Accessibility.
-Thanks to the magic of the internet, you can sign up for a brokerage account in minutes and start trading stocks as soon as your account is funded.
-That means employing a broker is one of the easiest ways to get started on your investment journey as soon as possible.
+Thanks to the internet, you can open a brokerage account in minutes and start trading stocks as soon as your account is funded.
+That means employing a financial broker is one of the easiest ways to start an investment journey as quickly as possible.

-• Simplicity.
-When you buy and sell through a broker, a lot of the tedious footwork — like keeping tabs of your interest earnings for tax purposes — is taken care of for you.
-Depending on the level of brokerage firm you go with (which we’ll come back to in just a moment), you may also have access to professional financial advice and other advisory services that could help you make the most of your portfolio.
+When you buy and sell through a broker, a lot of the tedious footwork — like keeping tabs on your interest earnings for tax purposes — is taken care of for you.
+Depending on the type of brokerage firm you go with, you may also have access to professional financial advice and other advisory services that could help you make the most of your portfolio.

 Cons of Using a Broker

-• Required portfolio minimums.
-Although it’s not true of every brokerage firm, many companies require you to keep a certain minimum amount of money in your account in order to use their services—and these minimums might be $500 or more, which can be a barrier to entry for some beginner investors.
-With SoFi, you can invest as little as $1.
+Although it’s not true of every brokerage firm, some require you to keep a minimum amount of money in your account to use their services.
+These minimums might be $1,000 or more, which can be a barrier to entry for some beginner investors.

-• Discount brokerages offer less in the way of consultation and guidance, but allow you to DIY your investment portfolio on the cheap.
-Many of them have $0 account minimums and may charge less than $10 per trade — or even offer totally commission-free assets.
+Discount brokers offer less consultation and guidance, allowing you to DIY your investment portfolio cheaply.
+Many have $0 account minimums and may charge less than $10 per trade — or even offer commission-free assets trading.

-To make matters a bit more complicated, both types of brokers usually offer both cash and margin accounts.
-In a cash account, you’ll need to have the actual cash money to buy your assets, whereas in a margin account, the broker will lend you some capital to make purchases, using the securities you already own as collateral.
+Both full-service and discount brokerages typically offer both cash and margin accounts.
+In a cash account, you’ll need the actual cash to buy your assets.
+In contrast, in a margin account, the broker will lend you some capital to make purchases, using the securities you already own as collateral.

 Different Types of Investment Accounts

-Maybe you’re investing for a shorter-term objective, like purchasing a house — or maybe you’re trying to ensure you’ll have a comfortable retirement.
-Either way, there are specific investment account types, or “vehicles,” designed to help you get there.
+Maybe you’re investing for a shorter-term objective, like purchasing a house — or perhaps you’re trying to ensure you’ll have a comfortable retirement.
+Either way, specific investment account types, or “vehicles,” are designed to help you get there.

-• You can think of a personal investment account as a default investment vehicle.
-It’s a good choice if you’re looking to grow wealth and want to be able to add or withdraw your funds on your own terms without waiting to reach a certain age or life circumstance.
-You do pay taxes on earnings, however, so there are no tax advantages to this type of account.
+Think of this as a default investment vehicle.
+It may be a good choice if you’re looking to grow wealth and want to be able to add or withdraw funds on your own terms without waiting to reach a certain age or life circumstance.
+However, you pay taxes on earnings, so there are no tax advantages to this type of account.
 If you don’t make any specific investment vehicle choices when you open your brokerage account, this is most likely the one you’re getting.

-• An IRA, or individual retirement arrangement, an investment account designed specifically for retirement goals, which you can open whether or not you’re employed by a separate party.
-IRAs carry certain tax incentives; for example, contributions to traditional IRAs are deductible, while Roth IRAs allow for tax-free distributions.
-However, you can’t access the funds without paying a penalty until you reach age 59.5 or meet certain circumstantial requirements, such as purchasing your first home.
+An individual retirement account, or IRA, is a type of investment account designed specifically for retirement goals and is available to self-employed people and those working for a company.
+IRAs carry specific tax incentives; for example, contributions to traditional IRAs are deductible, while Roth IRAs allow for tax-free distributions.
+However, you can’t access the funds without paying a penalty until you reach age 59 ½ or meet certain circumstantial requirements, such as purchasing your first home.

-Your broker may offer other savings or investment vehicles, such as a 529 account, which is a tax-incentivized plan to help people save for educational costs.
-For full details on the type of accounts available, check with your broker directly.
+A broker may offer other savings or investment vehicles, such as a 529 college savings plan, a tax-incentivized plan to help people save for educational costs.
+For full details on the type of accounts available, it makes sense to check with your broker directly.

-Although using a broker to invest in the stock market might be a smart money move for many, there are plenty of other ways to get started with investing.
-(And as you’ve probably heard before, when it comes to investing, time is of the essence—compound interest works best if you start as soon as you can!)
+Although using a broker to invest in the stock market might be a smart money move for some, there are other ways to get started with investing, including the following options.

 Automated investment products, or robo-advisors, are platforms that utilize a combination of computer algorithms and human financial planners to create and manage diversified portfolios at low costs to users.

-Your funds will be invested in a diversified portfolio, and the platform often offers goal planning tools and rebalancing services to help keep your funds moving in the right direction.
+Your funds will be invested in a diversified portfolio, and the platform typically offers goal-planning tools and rebalancing services to help keep your funds moving in the right direction.